Notes to Robert Nozick’s Political Philosophy

 14. The most important source of the common view that Nozick explicitly centers his doctrine on a right of self-ownership is Cohen 1995.
 Also see Brennan and van der Vossen 2018.

-24. Probably around 1980, I asked Nozick whether he had envisioned anything like this public goods argument for taxation in connection with the liability rule attenuation of rights.
+25. Probably around 1980, I asked Nozick whether he had anticipated anything like this public goods argument for taxation arising on the basis of the liability rule attenuation of rights.
 He said that he had not.

 26. Hillel Steiner also points out that Nozick’s arguments have force only against ongoing applications of patterned doctrines; they do not in themselves challenge a one-time, initial assignment of holdings (of, say, portions of nature) to individuals.

 27. But see footnote * on page 55 of ASU.